The Buff Orpingtons is one of the most popular and loved hens in the chicken world.

 - This breed tolerates confinement well but loves to free range.

 - In addition to buff Orpingtons also come in black, white and blue.

 - They can tolerate the heat but should be provided shade.

 Buff Orpington Chicken Care Guide

 Overall this is a healthy breed that should thrive in most environments.

 Just like most other breeds they do not require much care and just need the basics of feed, shelter and water.

 One thing to watch for with Orpingtons is their feathers.

-As with many fluffy varieties of chicken their feathers sometimes need trimming as poop can accumulate on the feathers.
+As with many fluffy varieties of chicken (like Silkies) their feathers sometimes need trimming as poop can accumulate on the feathers.

 In summertime especially this can lead to fly strike.

 Buff Orpingtons are usually a robust and no nonsense type of hen.

 They are a larger bird so perches nearer to the ground are better.

 If they jump from high perches they can injure their legs and feet.